elatov/elatov.github.io/_posts/2012-10-09-vcap5-dca-objective-1-3-configure-and-manage-complex-multipathing-and-psa-plug-ins.md

 >
 > As the Pluggable Storage Architecture illustration shows, multiple third-party MPPs can run in parallel with the VMware NMP.
 When installed, the third-party MPPs replace the behavior of the NMP and take complete control of the path failover and the load-balancing operations for specified storage devices.

-There is also an excellent blog written by Cormac Hogan on how IO is handled by PSP, check it out in &#8220;<a href="http://blogs.vmware.com/vsphere/2012/07/path-failure-and-related-satppsp-behaviour.html" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://blogs.vmware.com/vsphere/2012/07/path-failure-and-related-satppsp-behaviour.html']);">Path failure and related SATP/PSP behaviour</a>&#8221;
+There is also an excellent blog written by Cormac Hogan on how IO is handled by PSP, check it out in "<a href="http://blogs.vmware.com/vsphere/2012/07/path-failure-and-related-satppsp-behaviour.html" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://blogs.vmware.com/vsphere/2012/07/path-failure-and-related-satppsp-behaviour.html']);">Path failure and related SATP/PSP behaviour</a>"

 ### Install and Configure PSA plug-ins